PranshuSachan003/elevtor/README.md

 Here lift will come to ur place means lift arrive at ur location than gate will open for u at floor... and lift will not come to ur place means gate of lift will not open for u at ur floor

+ChangeStatusOfLift   ---> it will change the status of lift (suppose some lift will get damaged than it needs maintenance u can change its status by calling this method)

+InfoOfLifts          ---> Give status of all lift where it is, its status and its current capacity